The 42nd (Royal Highland — The Black Watch)

 May 1846 During the annual rotation of regiments in the command, the Reserve Battalion 42nd Foot moved from Fort St Elmo to Strada Torre Barracks and St James Cavalier.

-- 5 Dec Bachelor Sgt Archibald McCullum born at Ledgowan Renfrewshire to Mary Anne Blay, spinster born at Iffley, County of Oxford daughter of William and Ann Blay.
+- 5 Dec Bachelor Sgt Archibald McCullum born at Ledgowan Renfrewshire married Mary Anne Blay, spinster born at Iffley, County of Oxford daughter of William and Ann Blay.

 1847 2nd/42nd (Reserve Bn)

-25 Feb 1847 The 2nd/42nd embarked on the troop ship Resistance for Bermuda.
-Their embarkation for Bermuda had been delayed by an outbreak of measles.
+25 Feb 1847 The 2nd/42nd embarked on the troop ship Resistance for Bermuda, but their departure was delayed by an outbreak of measles.

 - TNA:WO 379/11.
 Stations of Regiments 1859–1900.